 THERAPY WITH HORSES

-Further InformationEVIDENCE BASE/ RESEARCH
+EVIDENCE BASE/ RESEARCH

-There are a number of terms used to refer to therapeutic work with horses, these include: Equine Facilitated Therapy, Equine Guided Learning, Equine Assisted Therapy, Equine Assisted Interventions and the lesser-known term “ Hippotherapy”.
+There are a number of terms used to refer to therapeutic work with horses.
+These include Equine Facilitated Therapy, Equine Guided Learning, Equine Assisted Therapy, Equine Assisted Interventions, and the lesser-known term “hippotherapy”.

-This field of practice arose during the 1970s as an alternative to traditional talking therapies and it is increasingly being used to promote emotional growth and learning.
-The demand for therapeutic interventions with horses has resulted in numerous reviews evidencing its positive outcomes, many of which can be found at the following link to the National Institute for Health and Care Excellence (NICE)
+This field of practice arose during the 1970s as an alternative to traditional talking therapies.
+Equine Facilitated Therapy is increasingly being used to promote both emotional growth and learning.
+The demand for therapeutic interventions with horses is growing.
+Benefits have been seen across a broad range of presenting issues, related to mental health.

 How it works